Critical Fluctuations at Finite-Time Dynamical Phase Transition: Conclusions

-We conclude that the finite-time dynamical phase transition in the nearest-neighbor Ising model belongs to the same universality class as the corresponding equilibrium model, consistent with the results from the mean-field model~\cite{jan_massi_prl}, where similar conclusions were drawn.
+We conclude that when the system is initially in the vicinity of the equilibrium critical point, the finite-time dynamical phase transition in the nearest-neighbor Ising model belongs to the same universality class as the corresponding equilibrium model, consistent with the results from the mean-field model~\cite{jan_massi_prl}, where this conclusion holds for all $\mathscr{J}$.
+For $\mathscr{J}$ values away from the critical point, the observed deviations of the exponent $\nu_t$ from the equilibrium value indicate that finite-time dynamical phase transitions are genuine non-equilibrium phenomena whose critical properties are generally distinct from their equilibrium counter parts.

-The dependence of the critical time $t_c$ on the final (and initial) inverse coupling temperatures of the quench, $\mathscr{J}$ and $\mathscr{J}_q$, respectively, suggests that correlations between spins in the initial and final states of the transition play an important role.
-In the future, we intend to analyze the spatial structure of the Ising model during the relaxation process achieving $m=0$ at given time $t$, to obtain a clearer understanding of, e.g., the monotonous dependence $t_c$ on the external parameters.
+The observed dependencies of the exponent $\nu_t$ and the critical time $t_c$ on the initial coupling temperature $\mathscr{J}$ of the quench suggest that correlations between spins in the initial states of the transition play an important role.
+In the future, we intend to analyze the spatial structure of the Ising model during the relaxation process achieving $m=0$ at a given time $t$ to obtain a clearer understanding of, e.g., the monotonous dependence $t_c$ on the external parameters.

-Furthermore, it would also be interesting to investigate the finite-time dynamical phase transition in higher dimensions $d>2$.
-This would clarify whether or not the dynamical critical exponents agree with the equilibrium one also in this case.
+It would furthermore be interesting to investigate the finite-time dynamical phase transition in higher dimensions $d>2$.
+This would clarify whether or not the dynamical critical exponents, quenched from the critical point, agree with the equilibrium one also in this case.
 Crucially, at equilibrium the nearest-neighbor Ising model becomes mean-field like for $d\geq4$, and it is a fascinating open question if this behavior is paralleled in the non-equilibrium transition.
-The use of phenomenological theories such as Ginzburg-Landau theory~\cite{aj_bray,hohenberg1977} could perhaps be useful to elucidate these questions.
+The use of phenomenological theories such as Ginzburg-Landau theory~\cite{bray,hohenberg1977} could perhaps be useful to elucidate these questions.